gary-peterson/api-wrapper/README.md

 ## Overview

-Wraps the somewhat complex node URL global object.

-Wrapper is constructed with request object.
+A little wrapper on the URL global object, to ease the interface when only interested in url path and query params.

 Given full url of: